-Recite Me is delighted to welcome Dutchess County, a suburban community approximately 60 miles north of New York City with a population of nearly 300,000 residents, as one of our first clients in the United States.
+Recite Me is delighted to welcome Dutchess County, a suburban community approximately 60 miles north of New York City with a population of nearly 300,000 residents.

 A large component of Dutchess County’s “ThinkDIFFERENTLY” efforts is accessibility – the county has funded accessible infrastructure, among other projects, for example – and making government easy to access for all residents is a priority for Mr. Molinaro.

 “Every resident of every ability deserves a voice in their community and the opportunity to easily interact with the local government that serves them,” Mr. Molinaro said.
 “In Dutchess County, we’re proud to ‘ThinkDIFFERENTLY’ about our neighbors of all abilities and take steps to ensure they have access to the services and programs that will help them thrive.”

 Dutchess County’s endeavors to “ThinkDIFFERENTLY” about individuals with special needs have extended beyond its own geographic borders; dozens of towns, cities, and villages throughout New York State have adopted resolutions to similarly support inclusiveness in their communities.

 Additionally, Dutchess County has launched its “ThinkDIFFERENTLY” website, www.thinkdifferently.net, which will offer families of residents with special needs a resource to navigate the comprehensive array of local services available to them.
 To make its new site even easier for all users, Dutchess County has incorporated Recite Me’s accessibility software; the same software has been used on the County’s website, www.dutchessny.gov, since mid-2017.